altfatterz/altfatterz.github.io/_posts/2017-08-24-streaming-with-spring-cloud-data-flow.md

 java -jar spring-cloud-dataflow-shell-1.3.0.M1.jar
 ```

-Before deploying the applications make sure the applications are installed in your maven repository, since we are using here Spring Boot uber-jar hosted in maven repository.
+Before deploying the applications make sure the applications are installed in your maven repository, since we are using here Spring Boot uber-jar packaging, hosted in local maven repository.
 Applications packaged as a docker container is also supported.
 After the shell is up and running we need to register the applications.

 ```bash